 A lot of people think pretty simply about economy: make output less than input and you have economic success.
 Unfortunately, that’s often undoable for many people, and even more people who achieve it only achieve it based in specific terms.
 There is an important temporal element to the way we view things: time matters a great deal.

 Think about how you view the money you make, first: a daily wage, a weekly or bi-weekly check, a monthly or yearly salary.
 Then look at how you view your expenditure.
 Many things we have to spend money on have set time values: rents, bills, etc. But we also have costs that have time-sensitive variables, like what we spend on food or leisure: these are expenses that vary greatly, based in time.
+Financial planning or having the time to find a financial planner is time consuming but it’s more exhausting always wondering if you have enough money.
+So, stop putting it off and start your budgeting.

 Do you have a daily food budget?
 A lot of people do.
 Even more have weekly budgets, such as “I spend $_____ at the grocery store every week.”
 It continues monthly, yearly, or even to the extent where it no longer exists.
 This concept is at the core of my philosophy on economic comfort.